Serge Mouangue: Kimono

 Mouangue developed a set of kimono first in collaboration with Japanese kimono maker Kururi, and later with kimono maker Odasho.
 They were sourced from West African fabrics, made in the Netherlands, alongside classic Japanese features of kimono design.
 The garments focus on the mixing of two vivid cultures and aim to make the viewer question the rules of identity, opening them up to the idea of a global culture.

 The set of kimono have since been shown at the Fesman festival in Dakar, 2010, the Museum of Art and Design in New York, the Museum der Kulturen, Basel, the Etnografiska museet, Stockholm, Tokyo, the Nishi Hongan-ji temple in Kyoto, TICAD VII, Nairobi, 2017, the Charles H.Wright Museum, in Detroit, 2018, the Maison de la Culture du Japon a Paris, and the Victoria and Albert Museum exhibition on kimono in 2020.
 They were also worn by actress Victoria Abril at Cannes in 2017.
-On the 20th July, 2021, Mouangue's work was featured in the BBC series "Secrets of the Museum", which showed the preparation and styling choices of the kimono, ready for its tour as part of the "Black Thread and Kimono – Kyoto to Catwalk" event, run by the V&A.
+On 20 July 2021, Mouangue's work was featured in the BBC series "Secrets of the Museum", which showed the preparation and styling choices of the kimono, ready for its tour as part of the "Black Thread and Kimono – Kyoto to Catwalk" event, run by the V&A. In April 2022, Mouangue's Kimonos were featured in the Homo Faber exhibition in Venice, organised by the Michelangelo Foundation, and in 2023, were featured on the front cover of the Patek Philippe magazine, photographed by photographer Silvia Draz.

+Later in 2023, Mouangue was involved in a talk named "Fashioning Kimono" with another fashion designer Kazu Huggler, hosted by Museum Rietberg.